Discover seven types of writers that contribute to the explosion of content that is available online. How can blogs benefit?

 6. Book Authors

 Though an author is a writer, not all writers are authors.
-Usually the distinction of author is reserved for people who write hardcopy or digital books.
+Usually, the distinction of author is reserved for people who write hardcopy or digital books.
 It can be a short children’s book, a comprehensive recipe book, poetry, fictional mystery, or a long novel.

 Either way, many people feel that the ISBN bar code on the back makes it official.
 I am going to lump creative writers into this category.
-Novelists progressively develop both plot and characters over several chapters in order to draw readers into a suspenseful story.
+Novelists progressively develop both plot and characters over several chapters to draw readers into a suspenseful story.